 The system runs a check on certain components and functions when the ignition is switched on and while the vehicle is moving.
-Functional faults are indicated by symbols with warnings and information texts in the display.
+Functional faults are indiafety First Operating instructions Tips and Maintenance Technical Data cated by symbols with warnings and information texts in the display.
 An audible warning is given in certain cases.